Dion-F/OP-AF-Dumper/README.txt

 This provides a way to call virtually any function using only an address, and a calling convention as a string.
 It allows an infinite number of args.
+It can be used for more than just exploiting games.
 Enjoy.

 Usage: